jundalisay/spblist/content/en/bio/principles/part-02/chapter-01.md

 From here, we can say that carbon-based life is more sentient when idle just as silicon-based life is more sentient when active.

 The Mendeleev Periodic Table of Elements does not expose that connection.
 This is why our Pentagon is better and more useful.

+### Carbohydrates: Hydrogen-Carbon-Oxygen

+Monosaccharides

+Disaccharides

+Polysaccharides

+Hydrolyss is opposite of Condensation.

+### Living Energy as ATP